 I have been really impressed by the level of care and support offered to my daughter since she started at NHSG.
 The diverse and challenging lessons and excellent extra-curricular opportunities have made her first terms at Senior School engaging and rewarding.
 The staff have been approachable and efficient and the whole experience has been wonderful for my daughter.

 Your daughter's learning journey of discovery.

 Through outstanding teaching from our expert staff, your daughter will enjoy a journey of discovery in Senior School.
-One where her love of learning is ignited in all subjects and also where she’ll begin to uncover which subjects she has a real passion for.
+One where her love of learning is ignited in all subjects and also where she’ll begin to uncover which subjects she has a real passion for whether in the Sciences/STEM, Performing Arts, Sport, Languages, Humanities and everything in-between.
 And, at NHSG, in an all-girl environment, she will never be limited or influenced by stereo-types around subject choice.